jyuill/proj-r-github/README.md

 You can:

 * Diff > Revert to recover the local file; then Commit > PUSH
-* Stage changes, which will delete local file; then Commit > PUSH (of course, if you want to recover the file, you can always find it in the history > view > save as :)
+* Stage changes, which will delete local file; then Commit > PUSH (of course, if you want to recover the file, you can always find it in Git > History > View file > Save As... :)